Radical

 We connect radical organisations working on bringing about post-capitalist economies, communities of care, or waste eradication with our growing community of software developers and designers.
 Our aim is to provide those who best understand the problems with the technological resources they need to successfully implement the solutions.

-Sign up for our newsletter
+Sign up for our newsletter!

-Become a radical engineer
+Become a

 Would you like to join us as a volunteer developer, designer, cohort coordinator or any other relevant role?